Check Availability

 • MealsBD

 As the weather in Lukla is really dynamic, most of the flights take place in the early morning.
-The early mornings are also the time when the Sun has its golden hue that is rubbed quite splendidly along the mountains of the Everest region.
 You get to experience the mountains of the Everest region in all its glittering gold for the very last time on this flight.

-After you land in Kathmandu, you can take a shower and freshen up for strolls around Kathmandu valley.
-Given that you’ll be heading home the next day, this day will be your last chance to get some souvenirs for your loved ones back home.
+After you land in Kathmandu, you can take a shower and freshen up for strolls around the Kathmandu Valley.
+Given that you’ll be heading home the next day, this day will be your last chance to get souvenirs for your loved ones back home.

 Day 16:Departure